davidcelis/recommendable/README.md

   gem 'recommendable'
 ```

-You may need to place Recommendable below your ORM and queueing system in the Gemfile.
+Please note that you currently must need to place Recommendable below your ORM and queueing system in the Gemfile.
+If you are using Sidekiq and ActiveRecord, please place `gem recommendable` below both `gem 'rails'` and  `gem 'sidekiq'`.

 After bundling, you should configure Recommendable.
 Do this somewhere after you've required it, but before it's actually used.
 For example, Rails users would create an initializer (`config/initializers/recommendable.rb`):